fleetdm/fleet/proposals/apple-mdm/base-setup-clix.md

 ```
 $ fleetctl setup apple-mdm
 NAME:
-  fleetctl setup apple-mdm - Instructions for enabling MDM for Apple devices
+  fleetctl setup apple-mdm - Instructions for enabling MDM for MacOS devices

 INSTRUCTIONS:
+  Note: Apple requires Fleet to verify contact info for MDM cert users.
+We intend to automate this process soon, but for now, if you are interested in trying out MacOS MDM via Fleet, please schedule a quick friendly 15-min with us to get set up: https://calendly.com/fleetmo/fleet-mdm-intro-and-setup.

   Welcome!
-Here are instructions for enabling MDM for Apple devices in Fleet.
+Here are instructions for enabling MDM for MacOS devices in Fleet.

   1. Run and complete the instructions in the `fleetctl setup apns` set of commands
   2. Run and complete the instructions in the `fleetctl setup scep` set of commands